 8.1 What specific sexist attitudes towards men concern you?

 There are many kinds of sexism against men to talk about, like assumptions often made about men who interact with children.
 The government of South Australia considered (but fortunately did not adopt) a policy of banning men from childcare, for example.
 But the most fundamental type of sexism against men is male disposability.
 It’s our society’s tendency to care less for the safety and well-being of men than women.
-There’s a lot of evidence for this, including psychological experiments showing that people are more willing to sacrifice men’s lives and subject male strangers to pain.
-Let the gravity of that sink in for a moment!
-The source, and a lot more evidence for male disposability, can be found here.
+There’s a lot of evidence for it, including psychological experiments showing that people are more willing to sacrifice men’s lives and subject male strangers to pain.
+Let that sink in for a moment!
+(Sources and more evidence here.)

 8.2 Isn’t “male disposability” (plus other things that are seemingly sexism against men) really just benevolent sexism against women?

 One FinallyFeminism101 FAQ article explains that the idea that “female life is more precious [or valuable] so we need to keep them out of harm’s way” is actually sexism against women because it “puts them in a gilded cage” and reinforces the idea that women are weak.
-Similarly, blogger Bunnika says that men having difficulty getting custody is “coded misogyny working against males” because it’s a result of the caretaker/nurturer gender role for women.
 This line of thinking—seeing a sexist attitude harming men and identifying how it relates to women as the more important concern—seems arbitrary and agenda-driven.
-If you tell someone that their life is less precious or valuable than someone else’s, that’s an insult, not a compliment that will make them say “phew, I was worried you were going to put me in a gilded cage and imply that I’m weak”.
-For custody, why would we look at men being restricted and attribute that to gender roles for women, instead of gender roles for men?
-It’s like saying “we only expect women to take care of children because of men’s provider role”.
+If you tell someone that their life is less precious or valuable than someone else’s, that’s an insult.
+It’s not a compliment that will make them say “phew, I was worried you were going to put me in a gilded cage and imply that I’m weak”.

 A different FinallyFeminism101 FAQ article accepts that some attitudes privilege women at first glance, but says that as long as it leads back to and reinforces a system where women are at the bottom then it still counts as (benevolent) sexism against women.
 The problem here is that it’s not actually clear that the system as a whole is that much worse for women, certainly in quality of life and to a lesser extent for power.
 But even if it was, it wouldn’t discount sexism against men as a useful or relevant concept.
 Asian Americans and Jewish Americans are doing much better than Black Americans in the American racial system, but we can still talk about anti-Asian racism and anti-Semitism.
 Only being able to recognize one type of sexism, or one type of racism, just lessens our ability to recognize and understand prejudice.